6 Sandwich Breads for Your Deli

 Whole Grain Bread

 Rye bread is identifiable from its sharp flavor.
 It contains a high amount of fiber and is low in fat.
 This bread is commonly featured on corned beef or pastrami sandwiches.
+Similar to whole wheat bread, it slices well, is hearty and can hold up to the thickest, layered deli sandwiches.

 Rolls and Buns